-Pats' plan to protect Brady's blind side: Meet NFL's largest player
+How the Patriots protected Tom Brady with a 6-8, 380-pound giant

 “God blessed me with size and ability.
 If I didn’t have it, I wouldn’t be here,” he says.
 “I look at everything as a blessing.
 God doesn’t make any mistakes.”

-He’s the big man with a big heart for his family, ready to carry out one of the biggest responsibilities in the NFL, in large part due to lessons learned from his parents.
+He’s the big man with a big heart for his family, carrying out one of the biggest responsibilities in the NFL, in large part due to lessons learned from his parents.

 “I wouldn’t be here without them,” he says.
 “I can for sure say that.
 Without a doubt.”

-Note: Editor's note: This story has been updated after originally running in August, 2018.